 Lora doesn't come here, so I'm alone for the day.
 The other students ask me questions that I never answer.
 More often than not, they know the answer and are just trying to get me to talk.
 But I can't start talking in class.
 If I do, I'll speak my mind.
 And if I start speaking my mind, I'll be speaking their minds as well.

 Yes, I'm a telepath.
 I can hear others' thoughts, even project my own when I'm calm.
-I've only ever done that once, though, and it was to warn Lora about the monster behind her.
-I have never actually touched another person's mind, though I know I can.
+I've only ever done that once, though, and it was to warn Lora about the monster that was ambling along behind her.
+I have never actually touched another person's mind, though I know I can and I've come close before.
 But despite everything I've done to avoid this 'gift,' I can't turn it off.
 I always hear people's thoughts…

 And I wish I couldn't.
 I'm constantly being bombarded on all sides by thoughts, many of which are perverted or dark, thoughts that I don't want to listen to at all.
 I can't block them out.
 All I can do is focus on something and hope that they don't catch my attention.
 It's an art I've almost mastered over the years.